Oportun Financial (NASDAQ:OPRT) Issues FY 2022 Earnings Guidance

 Oportun Financial (NASDAQ:OPRT – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.320-$2.460 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.540.
 The company issued revenue guidance of $875 million-$900 million, compared to the consensus revenue estimate of $809.89 million.Oportun Financial also updated its Q1 2022 guidance to $0.560-$0.670 EPS.

 Oportun Financial (NASDAQ:OPRT – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
-The company reported $0.82 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.72 by $0.10.
-The company had revenue of $194.10 million for the quarter, compared to analyst estimates of $184.52 million.
-Oportun Financial had a net margin of 7.27% and a return on equity of 19.91%.
-Oportun Financial’s revenue was up 37.9% compared to the same quarter last year.
-During the same period last year, the company posted $0.42 earnings per share.
-On average, sell-side analysts anticipate that Oportun Financial will post 2.03 EPS for the current fiscal year.
+The company reported $0.82 earnings per share for the quarter, topping the consensus estimate of $0.72 by $0.10.
+Oportun Financial had a net margin of 7.56% and a return on equity of 18.28%.
+The business had revenue of $194.10 million during the quarter, compared to analysts’ expectations of $184.52 million.
+During the same quarter in the previous year, the company earned $0.42 EPS.
+The business’s revenue was up 37.9% on a year-over-year basis.
+As a group, equities research analysts forecast that Oportun Financial will post 2.14 EPS for the current year.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Morgan Stanley lifted its position in Oportun Financial by 348.8% during the second quarter.
-Morgan Stanley now owns 55,700 shares of the company’s stock valued at $1,116,000 after purchasing an additional 43,289 shares during the period.
-Citadel Advisors LLC acquired a new position in Oportun Financial during the second quarter valued at $685,000.
-LPL Financial LLC lifted its position in Oportun Financial by 11.9% during the third quarter.
-LPL Financial LLC now owns 26,063 shares of the company’s stock valued at $652,000 after purchasing an additional 2,779 shares during the period.
-Bank of New York Mellon Corp lifted its position in Oportun Financial by 9.1% during the third quarter.
-Bank of New York Mellon Corp now owns 76,096 shares of the company’s stock valued at $1,905,000 after purchasing an additional 6,352 shares during the period.
-Finally, Bank of America Corp DE lifted its position in Oportun Financial by 48.0% during the fourth quarter.
-Bank of America Corp DE now owns 75,985 shares of the company’s stock valued at $1,539,000 after purchasing an additional 24,645 shares during the period.
-72.66% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Goldman Sachs Group Inc. increased its position in Oportun Financial by 10.4% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 485,021 shares of the company’s stock worth $9,822,000 after purchasing an additional 45,747 shares in the last quarter.
+Geode Capital Management LLC increased its position in Oportun Financial by 3.7% during the 4th quarter.
+Geode Capital Management LLC now owns 353,417 shares of the company’s stock worth $7,156,000 after purchasing an additional 12,533 shares in the last quarter.
+Marshall Wace LLP acquired a new position in Oportun Financial during the 4th quarter worth approximately $3,789,000.
+Citadel Advisors LLC increased its position in Oportun Financial by 466.1% during the 4th quarter.
+Citadel Advisors LLC now owns 173,999 shares of the company’s stock worth $3,524,000 after purchasing an additional 143,265 shares in the last quarter.
+Finally, Wells Fargo & Company MN increased its position in Oportun Financial by 5.3% during the 4th quarter.
+Wells Fargo & Company MN now owns 169,872 shares of the company’s stock worth $3,440,000 after purchasing an additional 8,554 shares in the last quarter.
+Institutional investors and hedge funds own 74.52% of the company’s stock.

 Oportun Financial Company Profile (Get Rating)